hv15/ct/README.md

     Arch Linux x86_64 -- ruby 2.0.0p195 (2013-05-14 revision 40734)

-However, I am not using any OS specific features to do the counting, so **ct** should be usuable on any system the supports Ruby.
+However, I am not using any OS specific features to do the counting, so **ct** should be usuable on any system that supports Ruby.

 Build
 -----